Are you wondering if you should take a guided tour of the Louvre Museum when you visit Paris?

 How to Choose the Best (for You) Louvre Museum Guided Tour

 - Decide what you want - Small (6 or less) group or large group?
 Public tour (agenda will be set by the tour guide) or private tour (tour guide will typically customize the itinerary based on your interests)?
+Are you visiting as a family?
 Do you want to be able to cancel (with full refund) or reschedule if necessary?

 - Choose a less crowded day if possible, especially during peak seasons.
 The Louvre is closed on Tuesdays; Mondays and Wednesdays are usually the most crowded weekdays, and Saturdays and Sundays are even busier.
 So schedule your tour for a Thursday or Friday if possible.
 But if you can't, don't worry - tour guides are experts at dodging crowds.